 Prompt: A prompt refers to the document which contains all the necessary information to complete a case study project or presentation.
 Prompts are sent out to all students via email, and posted to Slack.
 Read the prompt to understand the project requirements and find links to the case study and grading rubric.

 Rubric: A document that outlines how a project will be graded.
 This scoring document ensures that students are aware of the requirements, and that all projects are measured against the same standards.

 Specialization: Executive MBA students are required to complete three Specializations.
 These special Concentrations can be found at the bottom of your Quantic Home page.
 Three separate periods are set aside in the schedule to complete the specializations of your own choosing.
 Learn more here!

-Transcript: A transcript is a copy of your academic record from an education institution.
+Transcript: A transcript is a copy of your academic record from an educational institution.
 Transcripts are different from diplomas and typically list the courses completed.
 You can request a digital copy of your Quantic transcript at any time.
 Quantic requires that you submit an official transcript for the highest completed degree listed on your application.
+Some institutions refer to transcripts by another name such as Higher Education Academic Records (HEAR) or Marksheets.
 Read more about this requirement along with other FAQs.